HewlettPackard/ilo-rest-api-docs/source/includes/_ilo5_introduction.md

 iLO 5 1.40 adds support for several Redfish features:

 * Redfish 1.6 support for the OpenAPI standard
+* Support for the `?only` query parameter for easier access to key data
 * Directory Services Configuration (`ExternalAccountProvider`)
 * Local account roles (`Role`)
 * TelemetryService support for CPU utilization (`TelemetryService`)